jamie3/hann-nuxt/RULES.md

 - This middleware checks if the user is logged in and has a session
 - It should use nuxt auth util
 - This would be associated with the user table

+9. Formatting

+- We should use the utils folder to format data.
+- dateTimeUtils.ts should use date-fns to format